poltomo/hello/_posts/2024-05-20-saxpy-matvec-simd-openmp.md

 ## saxpy made 4x faster with SIMD intrinsics
 You can get addresses the first element of torch tensors with the data_ptr() member.
 These are 64 bit unsigned integers on 64 bit systems.
-With these addresses and the tensors' lengths, you can really do whatever you want.
-Its a good idea not to do any memory allocation here.
-Do things in place and place any results of your computation into a passed tensor.
+With these addresses and the tensors' lengths, you can do whatever you want with the tensor.
+Be careful not to leak memory here.
+Do things in place or place the results of your computation into a passed tensor.
 Below, I place the results of a * x + y into the passed s tensor.
-Make sure not to ge tthe data type wrong.
+Also, make sure not to get the data type wrong.
 In this case, I know that I am working with the FP32 type.

 ```python